Château Belle-Vue Haut-Médoc 2020 - Cru Bourgeois Exceptionnel

 About the estate:

 In recent years, this small estate in the southern Médoc has established itself as a reliable choice.
 The wines here have shown unfailing consistency over the past few vintages.
 A distinctive feature is the vineyard’s heavy reliance on Petit Verdot, a grape variety that also gives rise to a unique cuvée.
-Offering excellent value for money, the wines produced here are a must-have for any wine lover’s collection.
+Offering excellent value for money, the wines produced here are a worthy addition to any wine lover’s collection.

 Vinous